Read more on

 While the focus of this article is on the contribution of autistic people to the moral advancement of mankind by not giving in to group dynamics and blindly following authorities, the necessity of autism in science and the arts, due to our power of original thought (amongst other advantages such as focus and attention to detail), has already been pointed out in the 1940s by Hans Asperger: ‘It seems that for success in science or art a dash of autism is essential.
 For success the necessary ingredients may be an ability to turn away from the everyday world, from the simple practical, an ability to rethink a subject with originality so as to create in new untrodden ways, with all abilities canalised into the one speciality.’

-The likely connection of autism to Neanderthal DNA has been suggested as early as 2001.
+The likely connection between autism and Neanderthal DNA has been suggested as early as 2001.
 While Homo sapiens had made no significant progress in 150,000 years, the Neanderthals painted their caves, played musical instruments, developed advanced tools and complicated manufacturing and hunting techniques and buried their dead.
 Only after Homo sapiens had assimilated the Neanderthal, the Great Leap Forward occurred which eventually gave rise to modern humans.

 There are voices calling for our elimination.
 So what would the world look like without us?